dani-77/cereus-pkgs/CONTRIBUTING.md

 If the pull request becomes inactive for some days, the reviewers may or may not warn you when they are about to close it.
 If it stays inactive further, it will be closed.

 Please abstain from temporarily closing a pull request while revising the templates.
-Instead, leave a comment on the PR describing what still needs work, [mark it as a draft](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request#converting-a-pull-request-to-a-draft), or add "[WIP]" to the PR title.
+Instead, leave a comment on the PR describing what still needs work, mark it as a draft, or add "[WIP]" to the PR title.
 Only close your pull request if you're sure you don't want your changes to be included.

 #### Publishing the package

 Once the reviewers have merged the pull request, our [build server](http://build.voidlinux.org) is automatically triggered and builds all packages in the pull request for all supported platforms.
 Upon completion, the packages are available to all Void Linux users.

+Since, unlike Void, we lack a build server, once the reviewers have merged the pull request, our binary repository maintainers will locally build all packages in the pull request for all supported architechtures, sign them and submit to all our mirrors.
+Upon completion, the packages are available to all Cereus Linux users.

 ## Testing Pull Requests

 While it is the responsibility of the PR creator to test changes before sending it, one person can't test all configuration options, usecases, hardware, etc.
 Testing new package submissions and updates is always helpful, and is a great way to get started with contributing.
-First, [clone the repository](https://github.com/void-linux/void-packages#quick-start) if you haven't done so already.
+First, [clone the repository](https://codeberg.org/cereus-linux/cereus-pkgs#quick-start) if you haven't done so already.
-Then check out the pull request, either with `github-cli`:
+Then check out the pull request:

-    $ gh pr checkout <number>

-Or with `git`:

-If your local void-packages repository is cloned from your fork, you may need to add the main repository as a remote first:
+If your local cereus-pkgs repository is cloned from your fork, you may need to add the main repository as a remote first:

-    $ git remote add upstream https://github.com/void-linux/void-packages.git
+    $ git remote add upstream https://codeberg.org/cereus-linux/cereus-pkgs.git

 Then fetch and check out the PR (replacing `<remote>` with either `origin` or `upstream`):

     $ git fetch <remote> pull/<number>/head:<branch-name>
     $ git checkout <branch-name>

-Then [build and install](https://github.com/void-linux/void-packages#building-packages) the package and test its functionality.
+Then [build and install](https://codeberg.org/cereus-linux/cereus-pkgs#building-packages) the package and test its functionality.